Sparlösa Runestone: Description

 The Sparlösa Runestone was discovered in 1669 in the southern wall of the church at Sparlösa, now part of Vara Municipality.
 Before their historical value was understood, many runestones were used as construction material for roads, walls, and bridges.
 Following a fire at the church in 1684, the runestone was split in rebuilding the wall.
 It was removed from the wall in 1937 and the two sections reunited.

 The stone is 1.77 metres tall and it is dated to about 800 AD based upon its transitional use of rune forms from both the elder and younger futhark, but it has a probably younger line added to it saying Gisli made this memorial after Gunnar, his brother.
 The dating is based on the style of the images, such as a ship, which suggest the 8th century, like similar images from Gotland.
 However, a sail on the ship suggests a later dating than the 8th century.

 The runestone is famous for its depictions and its tantalizing and mysterious references to a great battle, the names Eric and Alrik, the father who resided in Uppsala and the text descending from the gods.
-The stone provides an early attestation of the place name Uppsala, and the two personal names Eric ("complete ruler") and Alrik ("everyone's ruler") are both royal names, known to have been worn by the semi-legendary Swedish Yngling dynasty at Uppsala.
+The stone provides an early attestation of the place name Uppsala, and the two personal names Erik ("complete ruler") and Alrik ("everyone's ruler") are both royal names, known to have been worn by the semi-legendary Swedish Yngling dynasty at Uppsala.
 Moreover, the mention of a great battle is suggestive of the equally semi-legendary Swedish-Geatish wars that are mentioned in Beowulf.

 The words runaʀ ræginkundu meaning "runes of divine origin" are also in the runic text on the Noleby Runestone and would appear in stanza 79 of the Hávamál of the Poetic Edda several centuries later.